All Episodes

 Absolutely not.

-I can't think of a ways that would make it easier for Donald Trump to get re-elected than listening to this conversation.
+I can't think of ways that would make it easier for Donald Trump to get re-elected than listening to this conversation.

 It's ridiculous.